shadows-withal/colorcontrast.ex/README.md

 # ColorContrast.ex

 An Elixir library to select black or white depending on the contrast to a hexadecimal background color.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `color_contrast` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `color_contrast` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do